 Andrew Oxenham, Photographer

-I had my first opportunity to put my Visian ICL eyes to the test recently in the Brazilian rainforest, and it couldn’t have been more exciting to be able to spot rare species better than ever.
+I had my first opportunity to put my Visian ICL eyes to the test recently in the Amazon rainforest, and it couldn’t have been more exciting to be able to spot rare species better than ever.

 Phil Torres, Entomologist, TV Show Host